dream-num/univer/README.md

 ## Introduction

-🚀Univer, [Luckysheet 2.0](https://github.com/dream-num/luckysheet) upgrade version. a open source javascript framework for building document, spreadsheet, slide
+🚀Univer, [Luckysheet 2.0](https://github.com/dream-num/luckysheet) upgrade version.
+A canvas-based javascript framework for building documents, spreadsheets, slides.

 > ⚠️ This project is still in development, only for testing and learning, not for production